Excavate and add separate entrance to a basement for easier use and comfort.

 Basement walkouts are great property upgrades in Toronto to increase Home value and rental potential.

-Standard size basement walkout costs $25 000 with permits, structural tie and waterproofing system.
+Standard size basement walkout costs $25 000 with permits, structural tie and waterproofing system. - our calculator

 Rock Basement builds reinforced block or concrete walls with new stairs.
 All our work is warranted for 25 years.
 We make sure to deliver best service and don't cut corners.